 The She Reads Truth Bible aims to live at the intersection of beauty, goodness, and Truth.
 Featuring devotionals by the She Reads Truth team and Scripture reading plans that include supplemental passages for deeper understanding, this Bible invites every woman to count themselves among the She Reads Truth community of “Women in the Word of God every day.”
 The She Reads Truth Bible also features 66 key verses, artfully lettered to aid in Scripture memorization.

 Features include: almost 200 devotionals, 66 artist-designed key verses, 35 full-color timelines, 20 full-color maps, 11 full-color charts, reading plans for every book of the Bible, one-year Bible reading plan, detailed book introductions, key verse list, carefully curated topical index, smyth-sewn binding, and wide margins for journaling and note-taking.
-It will come in poppy, gray, and navy leather.
-(It may also come in brown genuine leather and in hard cover editions – I will update this post as that information becomes available.)
+It will come in poppy linen, gray linen, navy leather, brown genuine leather, and there will also be a hardcover edition.

 I can’t spill too much information since the books aren’t yet listed online, but be on the lookout for books coming from Kristin Schell, Melanie Shankle, the (in)courage community (May and September), Jess Connolly (October), and Holley Gerth (October).
 Trust me, you aren’t going to want to miss any of these!